rastersoft/autovala/README.md

         command: data

-One in each line.
+one in each line.
 Every line that starts with # is ignored (is a comment), but also will be removed when the file is recreated.

 The first line in a project file is, always, ### AutoVala Project ###.
 This